The record for medicinal uses (record [

 Baptisia bracteata is a spreading to ascending herbaceous perennial plant producing a cluster of drooping stems; it can grow around 70cm tall[

 The plant is harvested from the wild for local use as a medicine.
-It is sometimes grown as an ornamental in gardens.
+It is a possible indicator of the meatal lead and is sometimes grown as an ornamental in gardens.

 Most, if not all, of the various species of Baptisia contain the toxic compounds baptisin and cytisine.
 The toxicity is fairly low, but eating the plants can cause nausea, vomiting and diarrhoea[